Pakistan: 10 police reportedly killed in Dera Ismail Khan – DW – 10/25/2024

 The TTP historically has roots in Afghanistan and shares the same ideology as the Afghan Taliban.

-Islamabad says the TTP uses Afghanistan as a base and says the ruling Taliban administration has been sheltering the group near the border, something the Afghan Taliban has denied.
+Islamabad says the TTP uses Afghanistan as a base and believes the ruling Taliban administration has been sheltering the group near the border, something the Afghan Taliban has denied.

 kb/wd (AFP, Reuters)